 The school is committed to maintaining an orderly and safe academic atmosphere.
 Teachers are expected to create a positive learning environment and to maintain proper order in the classroom.
 Students are expected to behave in the classroom in a manner that allows teachers to effectively carry out their lessons and allows students to participate in classroom learning activities.
 Students are also expected to abide by all rules of behavior established by the school and their classroom teachers.
 Such rules of behavior include a prohibition on knowingly making false statements or knowingly submitting false information during a sex discrimination complaint process, including intentionally making a false report of sexual harassment or submitting a false formal complaint.
 Providing false information is a violation of the Student Code of Conduct.
 It is neither possible nor necessary to specify every type of improper or inappropriate behavior for which a teacher may remove a student from class.
-Provided below, however, are examples of reasons a student may be removed from class.
-Such conduct may subject the student to disciplinary action including but not limited to, suspension and/or expulsion from school.
-Please refer to Page 50, Removal From Class, for continuation of code of conduct and complete list of student behaviors.
-To ensure adherence to these expectations and principles, the Board of Education has adopted this Code of Classroom Conduct, which applies to all students.
-(Board Policy 5500 - Student Code of Classroom Conduct)
+Provided below, however, are examples of reasons a student may be removed from class may subject the student to disciplinary action including but not limited to, suspension and/or expulsion from school..
+A teacher may remove a student from class for conduct or behavior that: